arashgmn/anisonet/README.md

 For further details check the documentation in `docs/index.html` (you need to clone the repo first).

 ## Setting up the environment
-You basically need three things:
+You basically need five things:

 - brian
 - numpy